denasara0/Antisemitism-detection/reports/final_report.md

 ### **1.1 Project Objective**

-The primary goal of this challenge was to build and evaluate hate speech detection systems specifically for antisemitic content using both datasets we created and annotated, as well as prexisting datasets.
+The primary goal of this challenge was to build and evaluate hate speech detection systems specifically for antisemitic content using both datasets I created and annotated, as well as prexisting datasets.
 Our approach involved:

 - Training a custom antisemitism detection model on a human-annotated dataset
 - Comparing it against a pre-trained general hate speech detection model